paradigm-lab/FastAPI/README.md

 	An environment variable is made up of a name/value pair, and any number may be created and available for reference at a point in time.

+## gunicorn
+	Gunicorn 'Green Unicorn' is a Python WSGI HTTP Server for UNIX.
+It's a pre-fork worker model.
+	The Gunicorn server is broadly compatible with various web frameworks, simply implemented, light on server resources, and fairly speedy.
+	It's responsible for restarting our application

 ## Answers: